Pierfrancesco95/Portfolio/README.md

 ####  02 Project: "Looker Studio Dashboard: Users Analysis - The Google Merchandise Store"

 The goal of this project is to make a Dashboard using Looker Studio to show some useful business insights about "Google Merchandise Store" database.
 In particular, I decided to focus the analysis on users (who they are, where they are and how they change during the time).
-First, I connected the database using as source GA4 website ("Google Analytic 4").
+First, I connected the database using as source GA4 website ("Google Analytics 4").